umnilab/DIRSIM/README.md

 * PostDisasterSim simulates the post-disaster recovery (PDR) of the social-physical system, enabling us to understand its details and evaluate various policies.
 * It is composed of three successive components: (1) network definition; (2) agent interaction modeling; (3) agent-based simulation.
-* Network definition: build the three-layer network using mobility phone location data, Point-of-interest (POI) data, and water/sewer data.
+* Network definition: build the three-layer network using mobility phone location data, Point-of-interest (POI) foot traffic data, and survey data.
 * Agent interaction modeling: specify how agents interact with each other during the PDR process.
 * Agent-based simulation: simulate the recovery of each agent in the three-layer network temporally.